metallb/metallb/design/cncf-sandbox-proposal.md

 The [Goals](#goals) section discusses some of the immediate changes we should expect, but some of the other services provided by the CNCF may be very beneficial to MetalLB in the future.
-The CNCF web site does a nice job discussing what services they offer projects on the [Services for CNCF Projects](https://www.cncf.io/services-for-projects/) page.
+The CNCF website does a nice job discussing what services they offer projects on the [Services for CNCF Projects](https://www.cncf.io/services-for-projects/) page.